jackrosenthal/threelayout/README.rst

-**Three Layout**, more commonly called ``3l``, is an `alternative keyboard layout`_ designed for efficiently typing both English text and computer programs. ``3l`` is modifier based, so many of the keys which would normallybe accessed on the top row (with numbers on QWERTY) can be accessed on the main part of the keyboard.
+**Three Layout**, more commonly called ``3l``, is an `alternative keyboard layout`_ designed for efficiently typing both English text and computer programs. ``3l`` is modifier based, so many of the keys which would normally be accessed on the top row (with numbers on QWERTY) can be accessed on the main part of the keyboard.

 .. _`alternative keyboard layout`: https://en.wikipedia.org/wiki/Keyboard_layout#Non-QWERTY-based_Latin-script_keyboard_layouts